Heart & Sole (Middle School)

 For programs where registration went over capacity and entered a lottery, this week represents an add/drop period where if a girl drops from that program, all girls who originally registered will be entered into a second random lottery to fill that slot.
 For programs that are not filled (<20 girls for Girls on the Run and <15 girls for Heart & Sole), registration will remain open with a $25 late registration fee.

 How do I start a Girls on the Run or Heart & Sole Team?

 If there is no Girls on the Run or Heart & Sole team at your school or nearby, you can start one.
 Each team requires a minimum of 8 participants per site and is limited to a maximum of 20 for Girls on the Run and 15 for Heart & Sole.
 A site is usually a school, but can also be a community center or other location with facilities suitable for a running program.
-For more information, see our Start a Team section.
+For more information, check out our checklists and see see our Start a Team section.

 Is it safe for young girls to run the 5K (3.1 mile) distance?

 "Children's bodies are well suited for endurance exercise, and numerous studies have shown that children show many positive physiological adaptation to endurance exercise training.
 The keys are gradual progression and common-sense adult supervision.
 If those conditions are met, running 3 miles is a reasonable goal for most young people, " says Russell R. Pate, Ph.D., with the Department of Exercise Science at the University of South Carolina.
 The girls are not pressured to run; rather, they are encouraged to run or walk according to their current level of fitness with emphasis on improving endurance and form.